This post is for business owners, marketing directors/managers and sales directors/managers.

 You know how much revenue you need in a month to meet your company’s goals and you figure out how many leads a month you need to hit that goal.

 Instead of asking marketing to generate 800 leads per month, you tell marketing your target is £10,000 of lead value per month.
-That can be made up of £1000 eBook leads (£10,000 worth of leads), or 100x showroom appointments (£10,000 worth of leads).
+That can be made up of 1000 eBook leads (£10,000 worth of leads), or 100x showroom appointments (£10,000 worth of leads).
 Or a mix of both.

-Marketing then get the credit they deserve for getting that higher value lead, or a lower value lead.
+Marketing get the credit they deserve for getting that higher value lead, or a lower value lead.
 Versus the previous situation where they may have met their goal when they got 800 ebook leads, but your sales team were given poor leads.

 What Would The Agreement Look Like?

-“Every month, marketing will deliver £10,000 in lead value to sales, and sales will contact every marketing qualified lead within 24 hours of receiving it.”
+Every month the marketing team will deliver £10,000 in lead value to sales, and the sales team will contact every marketing qualified lead within 24 hours of receiving it.

 For the first time, your marketing will be on a revenue target, just like sales.
-This is significant for accountability and for achieving your company wide goals.

 Don’t Let Perfection Hold You Back

 Some of the figures and maths we’ve used might seem complex (please ask if you need help with this), but don’t chase for perfection now.
-That can come later when you have more data at your hands.
-For now, have the conversations you need with sales and marketing to get to the next step.
+That can come later when you have more data in your hands.

-Once you have the goal in place, marketing and sales working towards the same company wide goals will significantly increase your chances of hitting your revenue goals.
+Once you have the goal in place, marketing and sales working towards the same company-wide goals will significantly increase your chances of hitting your revenue goals.

-It’s won’t be plain sailing, but you need to do the difficult things to make the selling easier.
+It won’t be plain sailing, but you need to do the difficult things to make the selling easier.

 Create a Sales Enablement Strategy.